From Bolivar to Chavez, Venezuelans feast on the arepa

 But areperas are beginning to open up around the world.

 "They are in Miami and New York.
-They're going to open one in London," said Adriana Vilar, a librarian at the Center for Gastronomic Studies (CEGA) in Caracas excitedly.
+They're going to open one in London," said Adriana Vilar, a librarian at the Center for Gastronomic Studies CEGA.L in Caracas excitedly.

 "The arepa is everywhere!"